Modelling Portfolio for Beginners: Must-Have Photos

 Must-Have Photos in your modelling portfolio:

 This is an absolute must when it comes to any portfolio, regardless of your career.
 This is a single image that represents you – real, authentic YOU, when you are not in the room.
 Think of your headshot as a clean canvas where less is more.
 Modelling agents should be able to envision you in a variety of scenarios/roles in order to decide whether you would fit a certain job.
 Natural or minimal make-up is the best for headshots.
 Also, avoid distracting jewellery and brand logos in your headshot images.
-If you want to learn more about headshots do’s and dont’s feel free to check out my previous blog post.
+If you want to learn more about headshots do’s and dont’s feel free to check out Headshots for Dancers blog post.

 Full-length body shot